seth-admittedly/jelly_boxes/README.md

 - easing: a string indicating which easing function to use. (default: "swing")
 - duration: a string or number that determines the length of the animation. (default: 800)
 - density: a number between 0 and 1, representing the percentage of available positions that will be filled by squares (default: 0.6)
+- borderRadius: a string to set the CSS border-radius property on all the squares (default: 20%)
 - colors: an array of colors. (defaults below)

 !["#27ae60", "#2ecc71", "#2980b9", "#3498db", "#e67e22", "#f1c40f", "#e74c3c", "#34495e"](https://raw.github.com/robhdawson/jelly_boxes/master/colors.png)